vidhi499/vidhi499/README.md

 @geekyants
 , Working on
 @gluestack
  ecosystem.
-Curious tech enthusiast and Miss Versatile (Give me a problem I'll give you a solution).
+Curious tech enthusiast and problem solver.

 <!--
 **vidhi499/vidhi499** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.